3 Reasons Why the Church Should Still Preach Purity

 While I know that some have wrongfully placed the onus completely on women, we do bear some of the responsibility here.

-By choosing to dress and behave in a modest way, I show my brothers in Christ that I love, honor, and respect them by not needlessly laying a burden on them to control their eyes and thoughts.
+By choosing to dress and behave in a modest way, we as women show our brothers in Christ that we love, honor, and respect them by not needlessly laying a burden on them to control their eyes and thoughts.

-By choosing to dress and behave in a modest way, I show my husband how much I love, honor, and respect him by not calling other men’s attention to my body in a way that’s meant only for him.
+By choosing to dress and behave in a modest way, we show my husband how much we love, honor, and respect him by not calling other men’s attention to our body in a way that’s meant only for him.

-However, I refuse to preach purity and modesty from a place of excess, legalism and judgment
+However, the church should refuse to preach purity and modesty from a place of excess, legalism and judgment

 1. Your purity and modesty doesn’t prove how “Christian” you are.